Coleman Legal LLP Logo

 April 26, 2017

-Sodium Valproate is a drug given to pregnant women who suffer from bipolar disorder between 1967 AND 2016 – more commonly known as Epilim/Depakine/Depakote/Depamide – has resulted in severe birth defects in up to 4,100 children in France according to the French Health Authorities after their mothers took the epilepsy drug sodium valproate.
+Sodium Valproate birth defects can be devastating for families, and may result in full-time care for the affected infant and their family.
+Sodium Valproate, a drug given to pregnant women who have bipolar disorder between 1967 AND 2016 – more commonly known as Epilim/Depakine/Depakote/Depamide – has resulted in severe Sodium Valproate congenital disabilities in up to 4,100 children in France, according to the French Health Authorities, after their mothers took the epilepsy drug sodium valproate.

 Epilim use in Ireland

-• Foetal Valproate Syndrome is a rare congenital disorder caused by exposure of the foetus to valproic acid (dalpro, depakene, depakote, depakote sprinkle, divalproex, epival, myproic acid) during the first three months of pregnancy.
+• Foetal Valproate Syndrome is a rare congenital disorder caused by exposure of the foetus to valproic acid (dalpro, depakene, depakote, depakote sprinkle, divalproex, epival, myproic acid) during the first three months of pregnancy, leading to Sodium Valproate birth defects.

 • Valproic acid is an anticonvulsant drug used to control certain types of seizures in the treatment of epilepsy.
-A small percentage of pregnant women who take this medication can have a child with Foetal Valproate Syndrome.
+A small percentage of pregnant women who take this medication can have a child with Sodium Valproate birth defects, manifesting as Foetal Valproate Syndrome.

 • Symptoms of this disorder may include spina bifida, distinctive facial features, and other musculoskeletal abnormalities.

-• Affected infants are at higher risk of developmental problems such a decreased cognitive function, attention deficit disorder, learning difficulties and autism spectrum disorders.
+• Affected infants are at higher risk of developmental problems such as decreased cognitive function, attention deficit disorder, learning difficulties and autism spectrum disorders.

-Infants with Foetal Valproate Syndrome may be born with spina bifida.
-Spina bifida is the incomplete closure of bony spine.
-It occurs when the tube of tissue that lies along the center of the early embryo (neural tube) does not completely fuse during fetal growth.
+Infants with Sodium Valproate birth defects presenting as Foetal Valproate Syndrome may be born with spina bifida.
+Spina bifida is the incomplete closure of the bony spine.
+It occurs when the tube of tissue that lies along the centre of the early embryo (neural tube) does not completely fuse during foetal growth.
 Part of the contents of the spinal canal may protrude through this opening (bifida cystica).
 Depending on the severity of the opening, a variety of neurological and physical symptoms may occur.

-Distinctive facial features are characteristic of Foetal Valproate Syndrome.
+Distinctive facial features are characteristic of Sodium Valproate birth defects.
 Affected infants may have a vertical fold of skin on either side of the nose that forms a groove under the eye (epicanthal folds); a small, upturned nose with a flat bridge; a small mouth (microstomia); a long, thin, upper lip; a downturned mouth; and/or minor abnormalities of the ears.

-Other abnormalities that may be found in a few affected individuals include:
+• Other abnormalities that may be found in a few affected individuals with Sodium Valproate birth defects include:

-Growth deficiency and an unusually small head (microcephaly) may also occur when valproic acid is taken in combination with other anticonvulsant drugs during pregnancy.
+Growth deficiency and a tiny head (microcephaly) may also occur when valproic acid is taken in combination with other anticonvulsant drugs during pregnancy, contributing to Sodium Valproate birth defects.

 Related Articles